Foraged from the birch forests of Interior Alaska — never cultivated, never compromised.

 Betulinic Acid

 Liver Support — Drawn up from the host birch tree.
-Studied for its role in supporting healthy liver function and anti-inflammatory response.
+Studied for its role in supporting the body's normal antioxidant defenses.

 • dark_mode